 Now, Pampered Chef products are sold in just three countries: the US, Canada, and Germany.
 CEO Tracy Britt Cool, appointed by Berkshire-Hathaway, has extensive experience running big outfits and serving on boards of the likes of H.G.Heinz, Benjamin Moore, and Oriental Trading Company.
 She has been called a rising star of Berkshire Hathaway and Warren Buffet’s protege.

 So it looks as if Pampered Chef is in good hands- don’t let the closing of the UK division worry you.
 If it’s good enough for Warren Buffet then there’s a pretty good chance this company is working from a foothold that’s sitting squarely solid ground.

 The Better Business Bureau rates them an A+, and they are accredited.
 Based in Addison, IL, the Pampered Chef employs around 500 people at is headquarters and has offices in German and Canada as well.
 According to their website, they’ve had 12 million customers since founding in 1980.

 They maintain test kitchens employing home economists, food scientists, chefs and dietitians.
 90% of their products are exclusive to them and the catalog includes almost 500 items.

 Targeting the busy household mom, Pampered Chef products seemingly offer tools that allow the consumer to make tasty, convenient meals and have fun doing it.
-This concept is promoted most successfully at home parties, around which the Pampered Chef empire was built.

 But the products can also be found on Amazon, where the products enjoy enviably high ratings from lots of customers.
 Here’s a smattering of what you’d find if you were to take a look on Amazon: